element0/hiena/src/cosmos/cosmos_init.md

   file sourcer
   lookup

+it creates a host, host vm and cloud vm.

-now the daemon is able to take requests
+now the daemon is able to take requests.